mahindrautela/RLEM/README.md

 # rLEM
 Note: Read the details of the project are given below.
-The code is currently under scrutiny.
+The code is currently under scrutiny for open-source at LANL.
 ### Reverse latent evolution for time-inversion of spatiotemporal dynamics
 #####